PolusAI/bfio/docs/source/Installation.rst

 Base Package
 ------------

 The base package can only read/write tiled, OME TIFF images.
-It can be installed
+It can be installed using:
-using:

 ``pip install bfio``

+To install all reading and writing options, install with all dependencies:

+``pip install bfio[all]``

+NOTE: See the Java and Bioformats note about licensing considerations when installing using the `bfio[all]` option.

 Java and Bioformats
 -------------------